narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 ---

+# PHASE UX-6 — "First DEO Win" Onboarding Flow

+**Status:** Completed

+**Goal:** Every new workspace should be guided through a short, structured path that reliably leads to:
+- A project created and a source (Shopify store or website) connected.
+- A first crawl completed.
+- DEO Score visible.
+- At least 1–3 products optimized with AI.
+- A clear "You improved X" confirmation that reinforces the win.

+### UX-6.1.
+Scope

+- **App:** `apps/web` (Next.js, App Router).
+- **Routes:**
+  - Projects index: `/projects`
+  - Project Overview: `/projects/[id]/overview`
+  - Products list: `/projects/[id]/products`
+- **Components:**
+  - `FirstDeoWinChecklist` – new shared checklist component.
+  - `DeoScoreCard` – extended with `onRunFirstCrawl` prop.
+- No new backend endpoints or Prisma models are introduced in this phase.
+- Activation metrics will be computed using existing database tables as described in `docs/ACTIVATION_METRICS.md`.

+### UX-6.2.
+Implementation Summary

+#### Projects list (`/projects`)
+- When there are no projects, show a First DEO Win empty state with a static four-step checklist instead of a bare "No projects yet" message.
+- After creating a project, automatically navigate the user into `/projects/[id]/overview` to start the guided flow.

+#### Project Overview (`/projects/[id]/overview`)
+- Add the `FirstDeoWinChecklist` component summarizing the four steps with live progress based on integration status, crawls, DEO Score, and product optimization.
+- When there is no DEO Score or crawl yet, show helpful empty states and a prominent "Run first crawl" CTA in both the DEO Score card and the Crawl & DEO Issues area.
+- Once the project has a crawl, a DEO Score, and at least three optimized products, hide the checklist and show a one-time First DEO Win confirmation card that nudges users toward auto-crawls and the Issues Engine.

+#### Products list (`/projects/[id]/products`)
+- Show a pre-crawl guardrail banner when the user visits Products before the first crawl, explaining why data may be empty and linking back to the Overview crawl entry point.
+- Refine the "No products" empty state copy to align with the onboarding steps (connect store → sync products → crawl → optimize).

+#### Instrumentation & metrics
+- % completion and timing metrics for each onboarding step are computed from `Integration`, `CrawlResult`, `DeoScoreSnapshot`, `AiUsageEvent`, and `ProjectOverview` data, as detailed in `docs/ACTIVATION_METRICS.md`.

+### UX-6.3.
+Acceptance Criteria

+- [x] New users with no projects see a First DEO Win card on `/projects` with a clear CTA to create their first project.
+- [x] On successful project creation, the user is redirected to `/projects/[id]/overview`.
+- [x] New projects with no integrations, crawls, or DEO Score show the `FirstDeoWinChecklist` plus empty states that clearly direct users to connect a store/site and run the first crawl.
+- [x] After a project has at least one integration, one crawl, a DEO Score, and three or more optimized products, the checklist no longer appears for that project and the First DEO Win confirmation card appears once.
+- [x] Visiting `/projects/[id]/products` before a crawl shows a non-blocking guardrail banner that points back to the Overview crawl CTA, while still allowing sync and AI actions.
+- [x] The activation metrics described in `docs/ACTIVATION_METRICS.md` can be computed against the production database without additional schema changes.

+---

 # PHASE UX-Content-1 — Content Pages Tab & List View

 **Goal:** Provide a dedicated Content tab and list view for all non-product URLs discovered by the crawler, with DEO status, issues, and crawl context similar to the Products list.